dietrich25/deep_learning_breast_cancer_detection/README.md

 Before running the workflow, ensure that all dependencies are installed.
 From the project root, run: pip install -r requirements.txt

+To run the application correctly, ensure that the command is executed from the project’s root directory.

 **The main workflow can be executed in three modes**: 'training' / 'validation' / 'demo'
-- python main.py training
+- python src/main.py training
-- python main.py validation
+- python src/main.py validation
-- python main.py demo
+- python src/main.py demo

 **The ensemble workflow can be executed with two modes**: 'validation' / 'demo'
-- python ensemble.py validation
+- python src/ensemble.py validation
-- python ensemble.py demo
+- python src/ensemble.py demo